cloudposse/docs/content/tutorials/atmos-getting-started.md

 atmos workflow deploy-all -s example
 ```

-This will run our various steps through `atmos` and you should see the sequential `init`, `plan`, and `apply` of each component in the workflow to output the current weather for your area 😁  We hope it's sunny wherever you're at.
+This will run our various steps through `atmos` and you should see the sequential `init`, `plan`, and `apply` of each component in the workflow to output the current weather for your area.
+We hope it's sunny wherever you're at 😁 🌤

 Let's move on to updating our code and getting a feel for working a bit more hands on with `atmos` and stacks.

 ### 6. Update our Stack

 One of the critical philosophies that SweetOps embodies is a focus on [improving Day 2+ operations]({{< relref "fundamentals/philosophy.md#optimize-for-day-2-operations" >}}) and with that in mind, it's important to know how you would update this stack and utilize `atmos` to make those changes.
 Luckily, that's as simple as you might think.
-Let's try it out and update the `stacks/example.yaml` on our local machines to the following:
+Let's try it out and update the `stacks/example.yaml` file on our local machines to the following:

 ```yaml
 import: []